Friends,

 Yes, that was Mahananda Weir Wildlife Sanctuary.
 We entered the sanctuary through the Sukna Gate side.

-Sanctuary is Situated between Mahananda and Teesta River in Siliguri.
-This vast expanse of forest lands is home to rare mountain goat, Cheetal, barking deer, fishing cat, sambar, tiger, elephant and Indian bison and migratory birds.
+Sanctuary is Situated between the Mahananda and Teesta rivers in Siliguri.
+This vast expanse of forest lands is home to the rare mountain goat, Cheetal, barking deer, fishing cat, sambar, tiger, elephant, and Indian bison, and migratory birds.

 On the east of the sanctuary, is bounded by the river Teesta and on the west by the Mahananda river and hill cart road.